benmvp/zero-to-react-minishop/src/03-effects/README.md

 ## 💡 Exercises

-In [`App.js`](./App.js), use the `useEffect` hook to make an API request for Giphy results whenever the query changes.
+In [`App.js`](./App.js), use the `useEffect` hook to make an API request for Giphy results whenever the query changes and update the new `results` state with the API response.

-> NOTE: The API results are logged to the console.
+> NOTE: The API results are only logged to the console for now.

 ## 🤓 Bonus!